MicrosoftDocs/winrt-api/windows.devices.humaninterfacedevice/hidbooleancontroldescription_reportid.md

 ## -description

-Gets the identifier for the report associated with the given Boolean control.
+Gets the report ID of the HID report that contains the usage or usage range for the given Boolean control.

 ## -property-value